zaucker/agrammon/Advent2020/raku-in-the-wild.md

     See https://www.agrammon.ch for more information about Agrammon.
 ```

-This usage message is created automatically from the implementation of the [`multi`](https://docs.raku.org/language/functions#Multi-dispatch) subroutine [`MAIN`](https://docs.raku.org/routine/MAIN) instances as shown for the first line:
+This usage message is created automagically from the implementation of the [`multi`](https://docs.raku.org/language/functions#Multi-dispatch) subroutine [`MAIN`](https://docs.raku.org/routine/MAIN) instances as shown for the first line:

 ```
 subset ExistingFile of Str where { .IO.e or note("No such file $_") && exit 1 }